-Many people compare religion to the fast-food of spirituality.
-Like fast-food, religion is readily available.
-It tastes good to the ego, but it has no spiritual nutrition.
-Like fast-food, religion is habit-forming.
-Religion promises to fulfill a need it can never meet.
-Religion requires frequent visits to maintain control.
+Many people compare religion to fast-food spirituality.
+Like fast food, religion is readily available; it tastes good, but it has no spiritual nutrition.
+Like fast food, religion is habit-forming.
+Religion promises to fulfill a need it can never meet and requires frequent visits to maintain control.
 The primary reason for control is your financial support.
 The dogma of religion can not quench your spiritual needs, but you can become addicted to cultural programming.

 All the great teachers, sages, and avatars of the ages have repeated this message again and again.
 They rejected organized religion.
 But instead of creating spiritual explorers, their teachings are used to keep paying customers.
 Mythology can be harmful when it becomes a religion.
 Religion substitutes myths for facts in an attempt to make faith perform as knowledge.

 Not all religions are the same.
 Religion becomes harmful when it programs religious bias and prejudice.
-The more bias and prejudice the more harmful it becomes to its members and world.
-The obstacles of belief are the mechanism through which this programing takes place.
-It uses belief in its boundaries as justification for hate.
+The more racism and bigotry, the more damaging it becomes to its members and world.
+The obstacles of belief are the mechanism through which this programming takes place.
+It uses faith in its boundaries as a justification for hate.

 Brainwashing is a method of systematic indoctrination.
-Brainwashing can be overt or covertly used.
-It all depends on the amount of time and level of emotional attachment one has to the programming.
+It all depends on the time and level of emotional attachment one has to the programming.
 Propaganda, mentioned earlier, is a form of covert brainwashing.
-Brainwashing creates the wall, designed to prevent your spiritual growth.
+Brainwashing creates the wall designed to prevent your spiritual growth.
 It takes a lot of effort and unbelief in facts to maintain belief in mythology.